MrChatGPT/CDIO_gruppe_7/README.md

 ###  run.py
-`def basicDetectofImage():` - Detects the obstacles, all basic. i.e. the balls, egg, and colors.
+`def basicDetectofImage():` - Detects the obstacles, all basic.
+I.e. the balls, egg, and colors.

 `def getMeSomeBallInfo():` - Enable or disable the perspective transform.
 But this function is used to to image correction, to detect balls, egg, colors, and get the xy coordinates from the balls.